 Before Entering a Public Bath

 It is alright to bring along a small towel for wiping off sweat, or to put on one’s face – however, don’t put it in the water.
 Once inside, there’s nothing left to do but to relax and soak your body.

 Kakeyu: A Hot Pre-Bath

-This isn’t only done to get rid of the sweat and dirt on one’s skin but also to accustom one’s body to the warm temperatures of the bath.
+This isn’t only done to get rid of the sweat and dirt on one’s skin but also to accustom one’s body to the warm temperatures of the Japanese bath.
 Make sure to remove any make-up that you’re wearing as well.

 As already mentioned earlier, towels shouldn’t come in contact with the bathing water either.
 Just wear it on your head or put it down next to the bath.
-Since hot springs and public baths are places of relaxation, it goes without saying that things like jumping in, diving, or swimming is prohibited – as is splashing around, obviously.
+Since hot springs and public baths are places of relaxation, it goes without saying that things like jumping in, diving, or swimming are prohibited – as is splashing around, obviously.
 The water is really hot and might hurt someone.

 Clean Baths, Clean Chairs